-The Atticus Dataset is the first open-sourced training dataset of legal contracts specifically built for AI training purposes.
-The dataset and related resources will include:
+The Atticus Dataset is an open-sourced training dataset of legal contracts specifically built for AI training purposes.
+The dataset and related resources includes:

 The Atticus Labels reflect collective know-how of experienced lawyers.
-Each contract in the Atticus Dataset is human-labelled with multiple levels of quality-control and approved by highly sophisticated and experienced lawyers.
+Each contract in CUAD is human-labeled with multiple levels of quality-control and approved by highly sophisticated and experienced lawyers.

-What will be the end result of the Atticus Dataset?
+What will be the end result of The Atticus Project?

-Atticus Dataset will be an ongoing effort by the legal community to provide AI and data researchers around the world an easily accessible legal contract database.
-By the end of 2021, The Atticus Project will:
+The Atticus Project is an ongoing effort by the legal community to provide AI and data researchers around the world with a high-quality and easily accessible legal contract dataset.

-A labelled dataset, in this context, means a large volume of legal contracts with relevant provisions tagged or highlighted in each contract.
+A labeled dataset, in this context, means a large volume of legal contracts with relevant provisions tagged or highlighted in each contract.
 We call these tagged or highlighted provisions "labels".

 Will Atticus charge for the Atticus Dataset?

-No. The Atticus Dataset will be open-source and free to the public.
+No. The Atticus Dataset is open-sourced and free to the public.

 What is open source?

-Open source, in this context, means data that is free to use, reuse or distribute for public or commercial purpose subject to the requirement of Attribution or ShareAlike.
-The Atticus Contract Labels, for example, are licensed under the Creative Commons Attribution-ShareAlike 4.0 International License.
+Open source, in this context, means data that is free to use, reuse or distribute for public or commercial purpose subject to the requirement of Attribution.
+The Atticus Dataset and Atticus Labels are licensed under CC BY 4.0.